programmerbird/Snap/README.md

 ## License

-Icon and sound have been removed from source code repository, since I cannot redistribute them.
+Icon and sound have been removed from source code repository, since I do not have a license to redistribute them individually.
 Anyway, nice icon bought from http://graphicriver.net/item/stereoscopic-camera-icon/3062840 and the shutter sound from http://audiojungle.net/item/highquality-camera-autofocus-and-shutter/96807